ScintillatorSynth/scintillatorsynth.org/content/en/docs/Developer Documentation/Scintillator-ScinthDef-File-Format.md

 The sole required key for the shape dictionary is the <code>name</code> key, with the rest of the keys being dependent on the specific shape specified.
-Currently the only supported shape is the Classes/Quad, which takes two optional additional keys, <code>widthEdges</code> and <code>heightEdges</code>.
+Currently the only supported shape is the Quad, which takes two optional additional keys, <code>widthEdges</code> and <code>heightEdges</code>.
 Both have default values of 1 and indicate how many edges the quad should tesselate into.